CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/Local_LLM_Models_Recommodation.md

-# Local LLM Models Recommodation
+# Local LLM Models Collection For Translation
-This is only a small list of recommodation for llm models under 14B which are used for translation.</br>
+This is only a small list of Collection for llm models under 14B which are used for translation.</br>
 Depends on your languages/taste/usage/content, the results & performances **may or may not** meet your expectation.</br>

 Most models below are finetune of